Om-Bhati/Techno-Notepad/README.md

 - 📝 Create, edit, and delete notes
 - 📁 Organize notes with tags or categories
 - 💾 Auto-save and persistent storage
-- 🔐 Secure authentication (JWT-based)
+- 🔐 Rate Limitting using upstash
 - 🌐 Responsive UI for desktop and mobile
 - ☁️ Cloud-ready and easily deployable